-Of those cases treated for problem opioid use, 48.9% reported using opioids daily, with a further 11.9% using opioids between once and 6 days per week, in the month prior to entering treatment.
+Of those cases treated for problem opioid use in 2023, 51.2% reported using opioids daily, with a further 9.1% using opioids between 2 and 6 days per week in the month prior to entering treatment, which was similar to previous years.
 However, TDI data do not currently indicate whether these cases had a medical diagnosis of harmful use, dependence, or opioid use disorder according to current DSM-IV or ICD criteria.